projekt-kateryna/projektkateryna.org/content/posts/my-first-post.md

 url: "/kaj-lecture-at-karazin"
 ---

-Kaj Arnö's online lecture at Karazin University on "Projekt Kateryna: The decolonisation of Ukrainian history on Wikipedia" is now published on youtube and viewable below:
+Kaj Arnö's online lecture at Karazin University (Tue 6 June 2023) on "Projekt Kateryna: The decolonisation of Ukrainian history on Wikipedia" is now published on Youtube and viewable below:

 {{< youtube htrZJ5I28w4 >}}